 Recommendation - The City should establish procedures to ensure all bank and investment balances, including the Employee Flex/Cafeteria Fund account, are reconciled to the City Treasurer's report monthly.
 Variances, if any, should be reviewed and resolved timely.
-Also, an independent person should review the reconciliations and document the review by signing or initialing and dating the monthly reconciliations.
-Further, the City should ensure the outstanding check listing is accurate and agrees to the Treasurer's Bank Cash Report.
+Further, the City should ensure the outstanding transaction listing is accurate and agrees to the Treasurer's Bank Cash Report.
+All interest earned on certificates should be recorded in the City's ledgers.